RastkoD/Mamma-Mia_Website/README.md

-# Mamma Mia - website for a local Italian restaurant
+# Mamma Mia - website for a local Italian cuisine restaurant
 #### This is a website for an Italian Pizza Restaurant created with ReactJS.

 ### :rocket: [DEMO](https://mamma-mia.netlify.com/)